michidk/run-komac/README.md

 This GitHub Action sets up Java, installs Komac, and then runs a user-specified command with Komac.
 It's designed to be efficient by checking if Java and Komac are already installed before attempting to install them.

+This action is used in the [winget-updater][winget-updater] GitHub action to automatically update WinGet packages.

 ## 📖 Example Usage

 ```yaml